Dr. Margaret Walker Alexander

 Jackson State University

 According to jsums.edu/margaretwalkercenter: “The Margaret Walker Center is an archive and museum dedicated to the preservation, interpretation, and dissemination of African American history and culture.”
 It holds an archive of works connected with its namesake author, as well as other prominent African-American literary and educational figures, such as Dr. Roderick Paige, who served as US Secretary of Education during the George W. Bush administration.

-The Center is a partner of the COFO Civil Rights Education Center.
-Both Centers are part of Jackson State University, which has a total enrollment of approximately 10,000 students.
+The Margaret Walker Center is a partner of the Council of Federated Organizations (COFO) Civil Rights Education Center.
+Both are part of Jackson State University.

 Margaret Walker Center is the third stop on the Mississippi Author Adventures Trail.